-Ahmad Shah Masood (also spelled Massoud) was was born in 1953 in the Jangalak district of Panjsher.
+Ahmad Shah Masood (also spelled Massoud), an ethnic Tajik, was born in 1953 in the Jangalak district of Panjsher province.
 He played one of the most important roles in Afghanistan’s modern history.
 To his admirers, he is known as the “Lion of Panjsher”, a name given to him for his successes as a military commander during the war against the Soviet occupation.
-In fact, his fight against the Soviets was so well known that the Wall Street Journal labeled him as the “Afghan who won the cold war”.
+In fact, his fight against the Soviets was so well known that the American newspaper, The Wall Street Journal labeled him as the “Afghan who won the cold war”.

 After the Communists were defeated, Masood’s troops were the first Mujahideen group to enter Kabul, and help establish a Mujahideen government.
-He served as President Burhanuddin Rabbani’s Defense Minister, and engaged in numerous battles to prevent Rabbani’s rivals such as Gulbuddin Hekmatyar from taking over the government.
-E
+He served as President Burhanuddin Rabbani’s Defense Minister, and engaged in numerous battles with militant groups, who were backed for foreign countries like Pakistan, from taking over the government.

-ventually, Rabbani’s government fell, and the Taliban with secret financial and military help from the Pakistanis, took over the capital.
+Eventually, Rabbani’s government fell, and the Taliban, with financial and military help from Pakistan, took over Afghanistan’s capital.
 Masood and his allies pulled their forces north and worked on defending the north and the central regions from being completely taken over by the Taliban.
-Masood was chosen as the military leader of UNIFSA when on September 9, 2001, two days before the September 11 terrorist attacks in the United States, Masood was killed.
+To combat the Taliban, a multi-ethnic coalition was formed under the name, United National and Islamic Front for the Salvation of Afghanistan (UNIFSA) ¹.
+Masood was chosen as the military leader of UNIFSA.
+On September 9, 2001, two days before the September 11 terrorist attacks in the United States, Masood was killed.
 He was the victim of an Al Qaeda suicide attack.
 The attackers posed as television journalists, setting off a bomb packed inside their video camera.

 In 2001, after the removal of the Taliban by the UNIFSA and US forces, the the Afghan Interim Government under President Hamid Karzai awarded Masood the title of “Hero of the Afghan Nation”.